29.07.24

 • Pet shops

-Professional Breeders
+Professional breeders

 The landscape of dog breeders in Australia is quite large and not very transparent.
 The regulations around breeding dogs and what is allowed, and what is not, are different in every state, and are somewhat limited.
-In other words, almost everyone who breeds dogs for sale can call themselves a ‘Professional Breeder’ and put up their puppies for sale.
+In other words, almost anyone who breeds dogs for sale can call themselves a ‘Professional Breeder’ and put up their puppies for sale.

-Puppy care and health Bow Wow MeowThere are many breeder associations and animal welfare organisations but being registered with an organisation, association, club or council doesn’t vouch for the the quality of the breeder or his or her practices.
+Puppy care and health Bow Wow MeowThere are many breeder associations and animal welfare organisations, but being registered with an organisation, association, club or council doesn’t vouch for the the quality of the breeder or his or her practices.

 A responsible breeder will breed dogs as a source of income, but even more importantly, for the love of the breed.
-A responsible breeder will ensure that he or she finds the right puppy for you, and the right family for each puppy in his litter.
+A responsible breeder will ensure that he or she finds the right puppy for you, and the right family for each puppy in the litter.

 Responsible breeders will ensure that: